JoyTerence/Gatsby-Blog/content/Neural Style Transfer/index.md

 **NOTE**:

 _I have told that neural networks learn about structure of eyes and so on from human image.
 But this is not true always.
-Truth is that neural network behaves like a blackbox.
-We never know what it learns, but after running it against thousands of images, it is safe to assume that neural network learns such 'bigger' picture in its own way for now._
+Truth is that a neural network behaves like a blackbox.
+We never know what it will learn, but after running it against thousands of images, it is safe to assume that neural network learns such 'bigger' picture in its own way for now._

 With this making sense, it makes it easier to explain the idea behind the paper.